Asymptotic Coincidence of the Statistics for Degenerate and Non-Degenerate Correlated Real Wishart Ensembles: Outliers and Soft Edges

 where the intergration over the orthogonal group~\cite{MehtasBook} leads to the new normalization constant

 Algebraic rearrangement~\cite{KG12} and the usage of skew--orthogonal polynomials~\cite{skew-2,skew-1} uncovers the Pfaffian structure of the integral~\eqref{cum-den-1},

 with the kernel

 This result is only true for $p$ even.
 For $p$ odd we may augment the empirical eigenvalues $\Lambda$ with a dummy eigenvalue $\Lambda_{p+1}$ such that we effectively extend $p\to p+1$ and eventually take the limit $\Lambda_{p+1}\to\infty$.
 We refrain from showing the details and stick to the case of $p$ even in the sequel.
-The functions $\widehat{q}_l(x)$ in Eq.~\eqref{cum-den-kern-1} are the Cauchy transforms